Announcing project/fields association improvements for company-managed projects

 1. Field Configuration Scheme optimization

-In June unused fields will be automatically removed from schemes for all customers.
+In June unused fields will be automatically removed from all schemes for all customers.
 Pruning reduces the number of fields associated with schemes by removing any fields which meet this criteria:

 • Do any work items have values for the field?